Section 8 Ground 7 Explained: Death of Tenant (England)

 What about rent arrears from before death?

 Rent owed before death is a debt of the estate.
 You may be able to claim from the estate through probate.
-Rent owed after death by occupiers who don't succeed may be claimed from them directly or as a money claim alongside possession.
+Rent owed after death by occupiers who don't succeed may be claimed from them directly or as a money claim for unpaid rent alongside possession.

 Is Ground 7 mandatory or discretionary?